Gygarte/squiffy/README.md

 ### The style

 The style sheet is still a simple approach for a kinda' retro style type.
-The inspiration for the style apperance was draw from the **console-menu** by @aergirhall (many many thanks to you for idea.
-I hope to see your project functional again!)
+The inspiration for the style apperance was drawn from the **console-menu** project by @aergirhall (many many thanks to you for the ideas and I hope you do not dissaprove that I've used them)

 From the above **layout.json** you can guess what styling options are available in this version.